-In the manufacture of thread, several strands are doubled and twisted in a frame, the yarn being moistened with a paste of starch, which has been passed over flannel, to abosrb the superfluous moisture.
+In order to make thread, multiple strands are doubled and twisted in a frame.
+The yarn is then wet with a paste of starch, which is then passed through flannel in order to absorb any excess moisture.

-> The yarns are then brought together by rollers, slightly compressed, and twisted together; and the thread is made up in hanks, skeins, balls, or wound on reels.
+After the yarns have been pushed closer together by rollers, they are somewhat squeezed and twisted together before the thread is built up in hanks, skeins, balls, or wound on reels.

-> A yard measure of cotton Sewing Thread, contains 54 inches; of the real Linen Thread, 90 inches; of Worsted, 35 inches.
+A yard measure of cotton Sewing Thread, contains 54 inches; of the real Linen Thread, 90 inches; of Worsted, 35 inches.
 Silk Sewing Thread is usually twisted in lengths of from 50 to 100 feet, with hand reels, somewhat similar to those employed in rope making.

 When flax is spun for weaving, it is termed Yarn, and when two of these strands are twisted together for sewing, it is called Sewing Thread or Twist.

 Ounce Thread was originally called Nuns’ Thread or Sisters’ Thread because it was spun by the Nuns of Flanders and Italy.
 In the fifteenth century thread was mentioned in connection with Paris, Cologne, Bruges and Lisle.
 During the seventeenth century, there was mention of thread in Coventry.
 And by the nineteenth century, the largest quantity of thread was made in Scotland.

 Even then, there was a variety of thread for different purposes: